-- Performance in end of unit tests against target grade - Application and attitude to theory and practical - Effort made in practical lessons - Involvement in extra-curricular sport either in or outside of school to improve practical grades
+- performance in end of unit tests against target grade - application and attitude to the theory and practical components of the course - effort made in practical lessons - involvement in extra-curricular sport either in or outside of school to improve practical grades

-The criteria for transferring to Level 2 Sports Science will be decided by your ability to work to deadlines. whether you enjoy coursework based courses rather than exams and evidence you are stronger in classroom-based work than practical
+The criteria for transferring to Level 2 Sports Studies will be decided by your ability to work to deadlines, whether you enjoy coursework-based courses rather than exams and evidence you are stronger in classroom-based work than practical work.

-The class teacher will decide if students will go on to study the Cambridge National Certificate or GCSE PE after on-going discussions with the individual student.
-Parents will be informed and kept up -to-date through regular monitoring and progress checks.
+The class teacher will decide if students will go on to study the Cambridge National Certificate or GCSE PE after ongoing discussions with the individual student.
+Parents will be informed and kept up-to-date through regular monitoring and progress checks.